EdDataScienceEES/tutorial-zacharyli1/tutorial/zero-inflated-models.md

 ## Zero-inflated Models {#zero-inflated-models-1}

+Before we construct our zero-inflated model, we should consider what the excess number of zeros means in the ecological context of our study.
+The sampling zeros in the data set can be modelled with a Poisson or negative binomial response, which is a result that could have occurred due to chance.
+More specifically, the sampling zeros in our data set are attributed to the fluctuations in the number of bracken stands in different road types.

+A structural zero is one that occurs due to the characteristic of the site.
+In our study, certain quadrats sampled may simply be situated in an environment that does not allow for the proliferation of bracken.
+As a result, the structural zeros in the data set are a product of the site characteristics (not road type) that will always result in the recorded observation being zero.
+In essence, a zero-inflated model accounts for the differences in the generation pattern of zeros that a standard distribution could not.

 We will build our zero-inflated model by using the glmmTMB R package.
 The notation differs from a glm or lme4 syntax, as it contains more parameters that need to be specified.
 Here is the model we will use for our study:

 ``` r